apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer_architecture.md

 to the destination directory, on the assumption that these are from a previous incomplete operation.

-We should adds command to the s3guard CLI to probe for, list and abort pending requests under a path, e.g. `--has-pending <path>`, `--list-pending <path>`, `--abort-pending <path>`.
+We should add a "commit" command to the S3guard CLI to probe for, list and abort pending requests under a path, e.g. `--has-pending <path>`, `--list-pending <path>`, `--abort-pending <path>`.